Table of Contents

 When an order is placed on your brand’s ecommerce store, someone needs to go through inventory storage and pick each item in that order.

-When you work with a 3PL, each order is pushed to your 3PL’s order fulfilment system, it is assigned to the picking team.
+When you work with a 3PL, each order is pushed to your 3PL’s order fulfilment system, where it is assigned to the warehouse picking team.
 A picker receives a packing slip with the items, quantities, and storage locations at the facility to collect the ordered products from their respective locations.

 Step 3: Packing